Planting Potatoes In Ky

 The success of a potato crop depends on proper planting techniques and timing.
 In Kentucky, the optimal time to plant potatoes is from mid-March to mid-April.
 This allows the potatoes to develop a strong root system before the hot summer months and provides ample time for tuber development.

-See also Red Robin Tomato Plants
+See also Primo Red Tomato Plants

 There are several methods for planting potatoes, including whole seed potatoes, cut seed potatoes, and slips.
 Whole seed potatoes are small, immature potatoes that are planted whole.
 Cut seed potatoes are larger potatoes that are cut into pieces before planting.
 Slips are sprouts that are grown from seed potatoes in a warm, humid environment and then transplanted into the field.